Winn-Dixie: Locations

-As of November 28, 2022, Winn-Dixie operates more than 546 grocery stores in Florida, Alabama, Louisiana, Georgia, and Mississippi.
+As of March 2025, Winn-Dixie grocery stores are in Florida, Alabama, Louisiana, Georgia, and Mississippi.

 Brands

+In 1956, Winn-Dixie introduced its first private label brand, Deep South.
+Since then, it has run over 60 brands, including Crackin' Good, Astor and Fisher, Superbrand, Thrifty Maid, Chek, and W-D Brand.

-Winn-Dixie has run over 60 private label brands over the years.
-In 2003 the company cut the number down to a three-tier system of brands: the "Prestige" brand for upscale private label products, "Winn-Dixie" for its mainstream items, and "Thrifty Maid" for its value items.
+In 2003, the company cut the number down to a three-tier system of brands: the "Prestige" brand for upscale private label products, "Winn-Dixie" for its mainstream items, and "Thrifty Maid" for its value items.
 In 2007, all three brands received redesigned packaging with plans to replace the "Prestige" brand with "Winn & Lovett".
-In 2010, Winn-Dixie replaced its value-centered brand Thrifty Maid with "ValueTime".
-ValueTime was replaced with Clear Value in 2012.
-The brands of "Clear Value", for the budget-minded shopper, "Winn-Dixie", which is designed to be as good as or better than national brands, and "Winn & Lovett", the premium, top-tier label, are the current private labels the organization uses store-wide.
-These brands were on numerous products in almost all departments.
-Beginning in 2016, SE Grocers began to transition to a unified private label brand under the "SE Grocers" brand, with 4 different tiers.
-Currently, Winn-Dixie's private label brands are as follows:
+In 2010, Winn-Dixie replaced its value-centered brand Thrifty Maid with Valu Time.
+Valu Time was replaced with Clear Value in 2012.